nds-fsd/linear/README.md

 ### Projects tab

-In this view you can see the projects that you have created and the one's you're part of, by clicking into their name, you can access the detailed view of the project, listing the details of the project, it's cycles, issues and users.
-You can also add new cycles (or edit them) and issues, as well as invite new users to join this project from this view.
+In this view you can see the projects that you have created and the ones you're part of, by clicking into their name, you can access the detailed view of the project, listing the details of the project, it's cycles, issues and users.
+You can also add new cycles (or edit them) and issues, as well as invite new users to join this project.

-in the list view of the projects, you can modify their data by clicking in the "edit" button placed on the top right of the table.
+in the list view of the projects, you can modify their data by clicking in the "edit" button placed on the right side of each row.

 ![Screenshot](./screenshoots/projects/project_list_view.JPG)
 ![Screenshot](./screenshoots/projects/project_edit_modal.JPG)